-I’m sharing my Chicago travel guide tomorrow, but I couldn’t wait any longer to share this copycat recipe from one of our favorite restaurants in the Windy City.
+Definitely check out my Chicago travel guide for loads delicious food and fun, but I couldn’t wait any longer to share this copycat recipe from our first night’s meal.
 I’m sure I’ve mentioned it before, but cornbread is one of two foods with which I have no self-control (french fries is the other).
 So when Greek Cornbread popped up on the menu at The Purple Pig, I couldn’t resist.

 The lemon zest is my addition, but I think it really adds that brightness that only lemon zest can.
 Unfortunately, you’ll want to eat more that just one serving, but at least your soul will be happy!